• Post a Project

 Google Docs is an alternative to web forms that offers more flexibility.

 Unlike web forms, clients can also fill out additional information if they want.
-This flexibility can pose a separate problem if clients get a bit too creative and start asking questions and adding instructions for you inside their content.
+This flexibility can pose a problem if clients get a bit too creative and start asking questions or adding instructions for you within their content.

-Another benefit of Google Docs is that it allows you to communicate back and forth with comments and suggestions for your clients.
+Another benefit of Google Docs is that it lets you communicate with your clients through comments and suggestions.
 It also tracks version history so you can go back when needed.

 Content Snare